Event playbook Pre-event conversion surface

 • Whether the downstream pain is strongest in airlines, chemicals, or industrial transport

-• Whether you actually need company-level sensitivity before entering a position
+• Whether you actually need company-level sensitivity before making any downstream business or market decision

 Workflow step